Dark matter: Axions

-The last major possibility is that general relativity, the theory underpinning modern cosmology, is incorrect.
-General relativity is well-tested on Solar System scales, but its validity on galactic or cosmological scales has not been well proven.
-A suitable modification to general relativity can conceivably eliminate the need for dark matter.
-The best-known theories of this class are MOND and its relativistic generalization tensor–vector–scalar gravity (TeVeS), f(R) gravity, negative mass, dark fluid, and entropic gravity.
-Alternative theories abound.

-A problem with modifying gravity is that observational evidence for dark matter – let alone general relativity – comes from so many independent approaches (see the "observational evidence" section above).
-Explaining any individual observation is possible but explaining all of them in the absence of dark matter is very difficult.
-Nonetheless, there have been some scattered successes for alternative hypotheses, such as a 2016 test of gravitational lensing in entropic gravity and a 2020 measurement of a unique MOND effect.

-The prevailing opinion among most astrophysicists is that while modifications to general relativity can conceivably explain part of the observational evidence, there is probably enough data to conclude there must be some form of dark matter present in the universe.

-Dark matter aggregation and dense dark matter objects
+Particle aggregation and dense dark matter objects

 If dark matter is composed of weakly interacting particles, then an obvious question is whether it can form objects equivalent to planets, stars, or black holes.
 Historically, the answer has been it cannot, (Note: "One widely held belief about dark matter is it cannot cool off by radiating energy.
 If it could, then it might bunch together and create compact objects in the same way baryonic matter forms planets, stars, and galaxies.
 Observations so far suggest dark matter doesn't do that – it resides only in diffuse halos ...
 As a result, it is extremely unlikely there are very dense objects like stars made out of entirely (or even mostly) dark matter." — Buckley & Difranzo (2018)) because of two factors: